japl-japl/aws-architecting-labs-3/README.md

 <p>Note this range is also within the VPC range and it is twice as large as the public range.
 This is typical as most of your resources shoudl be in private subnets and so they need larger IP spaces to be able to assign IP addresses to larger numbers of resources.</p>

+<p>Your VPC now has two subnets.
+However is totally isolated  and cannot comunicate with resources outside the VPC.
+You will next configure the public subnet to connect to the internet via an internet gateway.</p>

 <h2><a id="user-content-task-3-create-an-internet-gateway" class="anchor" aria-hidden="true" href="#task-3-create-an-internet-gateway"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>Task 3: Create an internet gateway</h2>

 <p>Now you will add an internet gateway to add internet connectivity to VPC and then you'll set up that internet gateway to provide the connectivity to the public subnet your created.
 An internet gateway is a horizontally scaled redundant high capacity service.
-It

-does not place any availability risk (due to failure) or bandwith limits on traffic between the internet and your VPC.</p>
+It does not place any availability risk (due to failure) or bandwith limits on traffic between the internet and your VPC.</p>

 <p>The internet gateway provides a target for your route tables to connect to the internet and also provides the NAT (network address translation) for instances with public IP addresses.</p>